wp-plugins/oik-nivo-slider/readme.txt

 * Profile for nivo slider settings
 * Display slideshows with/without links
 * Display slideshows with/without captions
+* Displays slideshows with HTML captions, using the format= parameter
 * Transition effect can be defined in the shortcode
 * Supports custom links to your content
 * Supports jQuery Nivo 3.2 for responsive sliders